18 of the best books to read on vacation in 2023

 Read The Marriage Portrait for… an engrossing historical fiction novel about a strong woman in a confined world.

-Right from the start of the book, we know that less than a year after fifteen-year-old Lucrezia de’ Medici marries Alfonso II d’Este, Duke of Ferrara, she will be dead.
+Right from the start of the book, we know that fifteen-year-old Lucrezia de’ Medici will live for just one year after marrying Alfonso II d’Este, Duke of Ferrara.

-The official cause of death was ‘putrid fever’, but it was rumoured that she had been murdered by her husband.
+The official cause was ‘putrid fever’, but it was rumoured that her husband was really to blame.
 What follows is a spellbinding book that’s gorgeously crafted, infused with life, and difficult to put down.

 The Codebreaker’s Secret by Sara Ackerman